JBierenbroodspot/SuperCoolProjectThingy/README.txt

 - PC can view items in inventory and equipped items
 - PC can equip items
 - User can input multiple commands in a single line
+- PC can pick up items drawn on map